 Let’s sketch why this case — and whether Cekeshe should be pardoned by the president — really isn’t a black and white matter.

 Cekeshe was sentenced to an eight-year prison term, three of which were suspended, for public violence and malicious damage to property.
+The property in question was a police vehicle set alight during the 2016 protests about the cost of higher education.
+Cekeshe pleaded guilty to the crime.

 There are reasons to both be sympathetic to Cekeshe and to worry about the effect of pardoning him.
 Puzzling through these various factors isn’t a simple matter.